Smoothing Binary Optimization: A Primal-Dual Perspective

 Meanwhile, learning-based methods are gaining substantial traction as a powerful approach to binary optimization.
 For example, QUBO problems can be naturally represented using graph structures, enabling the application of \textit{graph neural networks}~(GNNs) to effectively model variable interactions and achieve strong empirical performance ~\citep{schuetz2022combinatorial, ichikawa2024controlling}.
-In addition, \citet{tonshoff2022one} introduces a general graph representation for \textit{constraint satisfaction problems} and proposes a GNN-based reinforcement learning approach enhanced with global search actions.
+In addition, \cite{tonshoff2022one} introduces a general graph representation for \textit{constraint satisfaction problems} and proposes a GNN-based reinforcement learning approach enhanced with global search actions.
 Despite their promise, such methods often operate without theoretical guarantees and encounter practical difficulties related to data acquisition and model generalization.

 A prominent line of work within this domain \textit{smooths} Problem~(\ref{eq:binary_optimization}) using a probabilistic framework \citep{karalias2020erdos, qiu2024ros}: GNNs are leveraged to parameterize an independent distribution over the binary space $\{0,1\}^n$, and the loss function is subsequently constructed in terms of the expectation of $F$.
 We note that this approach is essentially to relax Problem~(\ref{eq:binary_optimization}) to: